Jimmy B. – Guitar and Piano

 Jimmy teaches all levels and styles of guitar, including jazz, contemporary, and classical.
 He is also a well-loved and highly skilled piano instructor, teaching beginning and intermediate classical piano, and advanced levels of jazz, pop, and music theory.
 In addition to offering his students variety, Jimmy can customize a course of study for students interested in chord theory and improv.
 An encouraging instructor with a relaxed yet motivating teaching style, Jimmy welcomes students of all ages and skill levels.

-Erin B. – Voice and Piano
+Erin B. – Voice

 Erin has loved music ever since she was born.
 From doing small talent shows with her sisters when she was younger to now performing with the Richmond Symphony Choir, music has always been an important aspect of her life.
 She has received a Bachelors of Art in Music from Virginia Commonwealth University in 2016, where her focus was voice, but she loved when she got to experiment with all instruments.
+In addition to voice, she can teach beginner piano.

 Erin believes that music is a gift to everyone and we should be able to share that gift with as many people as we can.
 Music helps you grow and learn more about you!